daniellevb00/scraping-dutch-housing-market/README.md

 From each province in the Netherlands, we intend to scrape all corresponding municipalities.
 For the provinces an associated URL is for example 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/', which changes to 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/' for Tilburg.
 So, each instance that we want to scrape corresponds to their own URL.

 Moreover, within the code we wrote, we extracted the municipality or province name for each of these URLs, by scraping the title and removing the word 'Woningmarkt' from it.
-Therefore, we changed the official label to an artificial one for clarity purposes, e.g. now the municipality Tilburg can be identified through the label 'Tilburg', instead of 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/'.
+Therefore, we changed the official label to an artificial one for clarity purposes, e.g. now the municipality Tilburg can be identified through the label 'Tilburg', instead of its URL.

 #### 2.6 Is any information missing from individual instances?
 If so, provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g. redacted text.